Frequently Asked Questions

 Will you come to my home for the appointment?

-It depends on where you live.
-If you are within Dr. Ward’s travel range, she’ll come to your home for the appointment.
-Depending on your location, a nominal travel fee may or may not apply.
-If you are outside of Dr. Ward’s travel range, she would be happy to set up an appointment to meet with you at the Ann Arbor Animal Hospital in Ann Arbor.
-Remote, video appointments are also available.
+It depends on where you live and your dog’s behavior.
+If you are within Dr. Ward’s travel range and your dog is not a bite risk to visitors, she’ll come to your home for the appointment.
+Depending on your location, a nominal travel fee may apply.
+If you are outside of Dr. Ward’s travel range and/or your dog is aggressive towards visitors, you would need to schedule an online, video appointment.

 How long does a behavioral consultation appointment last?